-If you have already booked travel with us, we will work with you directly if the situation changes from September 2020 moving forward.
+If you have already booked travel with us, we will work with you directly as the situation progresses and you are comfortable making plans.

 Traveling Safely in Morocco with COVID 19

-In Morocco, we are blessed with physically distanced places, such as the vast Sahara, great beaches along the Southern Atlantic Coast, and incredible beauty of the Rif and Atlas Mountains.
+While dealing with the coronavirus in Morocco, we are blessed with physically distanced places, such as the vast Sahara, great beaches along the Southern Atlantic Coast, and incredible beauty of the Rif and Atlas Mountains.
 Because our tours are fully customizable, getting away from the crowds has never been much of a challenge.
-That said, with COVID 19, there are real challenges that we are meeting head on.
+That said, with COVID 19 in Morocco, there are real challenges that we are meeting head on.

 Over the past few months, we have worked with the Cleveland Clinic and the Adventure Travel Trade Association (ATTA) to discover the best preventative measures while on tour in Morocco.
-We recognize that like any travel, there is no “zero-risk” situation, but through layering protection — PPE, hand sanitizer, physical distancing, et cetera — the risk is minimal.
+We recognize that like any travel, there is no “zero-risk” situation, but through layering protection — PPE, hand sanitizer, physical distancing, et cetera — we can confidently say the risk is as minimal as possible.
 We’ve worked tirelessly with our guides and drivers to keep up-to-date with the latest information available concerning COVID 19 and our preventative measures.
 Here is an abbreviated list of some preventative measures you can expect:

 - Groups will be limited to family and friends.